tessa-woodard/react-i-ii-review/state.md

 1. What is state?

+a component needs state when some data associated with it changes over time, state is unchangable

 2. Where do you set initial state?

+initial state goes into the Constructor function

 3. What method do you use to update state?

+this.setState which goes into eventHandler

 ### Understand